seanreed1111/sql-recipes/recipes.md

 |   4 | Picasso |   5 | 6 | Les Deux Soeurs | NE    |   64 |
 +------+----------+------+------+-------------------+-------+-------+
 That output obviously is not correct.
 (For example, it falsely indicates that each painting was painted by several different artists.)
-The problem is that the statement produces a list of all combinations of values from the two tables in which the artist ID values aren’t the same, whereas what you really need is a list of values in artist that aren’t present at all in painting.
+The problem is that the statement produces a list of all combinations of values FROM the two tables in which the artist ID values aren’t the same, WHEREas what you really need is a list of values in artist that aren’t present at all in painting.
 The trouble here is that an inner join can only produce results based on combinations of values that are present in both tables.
-It can’t tell you anything about values that are missing from one of them.
+It can’t tell you anything about values that are missing FROM one of them.
-When faced with the problem of finding values in one table that have no match in (or that are missing from) another table, you should get in the habit of thinking, “Aha, that’s a LEFT JOIN problem.”
+When faced with the problem of finding values in one table that have no match in (or that are missing FROM) another table, you should get in the habit of thinking, “Aha, that’s a LEFT JOIN problem.”
 A LEFT JOIN is one type of outer join: it’s similar to an inner join in that it attempts to match rows in the first (left) table with the rows in the second (right) table.
-But in addition, if a left table row has no match in the right table, a LEFT JOIN still produces a row—one in which all the columns from the right table are set to NULL.
-This means you can find values that are missing from the right table by looking for NULL.
+But in addition, if a left table row has no match in the right table, a LEFT JOIN still produces a row—one in which all the columns FROM the right table are set to NULL.
+This means you can find values that are missing FROM the right table by looking for NULL.
 It’s easier to understand how this happens by working in stages.
 Begin with an inner join that displays matching rows: mysql> SELECT * FROM artist INNER JOIN painting
 -> ON artist.a_id = painting.a_id;
 +------+----------+------+------+-------------------+-------+-------+